danielrosehill/Circular-Prompting/README.md

 # Circular Prompting

-This repo contains a collection of notes documenting a prompt engineering method that I am experimenting with and using for long-running tasks, as well as tasks that are open-ended in nature, such as codebase optimization and quality control.
+This repo contains a collection of notes documenting a prompt engineering method that I am experimenting with and have been using for some time for long-running tasks as well as tasks that are open-ended in nature (like: codebase optimization and quality control).
 The tooling is typically an AI agent CLI (Claude, Open Code, etc).

 The method involves repetitively running the same prompt and cutting the conversation when a task completion has been completed.
-Its objective is iterating towards task completion.
+Some tasks defy traditional completion benchmarks: when can a UI be said to be at its most optimal and perfect state?
+So the completion endpoint - the finish line - only makes sense when using this for certain tasks where that yardstick is much easier to define.
+As an example of the latter: keep debugging until we have precisely zero Typescript errors and not one more!

 I use this everyday manually but the idealised and full implementation outlined in the planning document envisions delegating this decision-making to a planner agent responsible for cutting threads at completion checkpoints in order to prevent context degradation.